e280/strata/README.md

 ### only discerning high-class aristocrats are permitted beyond this point

 #### `Trunk.setup` for localStorage persistence etc
+- it automatically handles persistence to localStorage and cross-tab synchronization
 - simple setup
   ```ts
   const {trunk} = await Trunk.setup({